Rožmberk nad Vltavou: Administrative division

+Etymology

+The German name Rosenberg and the Czech transliteration Rožmberk mean 'rose castle', 'rose mountain'.
+The castle and therefore the town were named after the coat of arms of its founder, the nobleman Vok I of Prčice (since then known as Vok I of Rosenberg), which included a five-petaled rose.

 Geography

 Rožmberk nad Vltavou is located about 17 km south of Český Krumlov and 35 km south of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the hill Velenecký vrch at 822 m above sea level.
 The Vltava River flows through the town.

 History

-Rožmberk was founded in the middle of the 13th century.
-It developed on a trade route from Český Krumlov to Linz in Austria.
-While owned by the Bohemian aristocratic Rosenberg family, it obtained town rights and grew in wealth.
-In 1620 the town became property of Charles Bonaventure, Count of Bucquoy.
+The first written mention of the Rožmberk Castle is from 1250.
+It was built shortly before this year and the town was founded at the same time as the castle.
+It developed on a trade route from Český Krumlov to Linz in Upper Austria.
+While owned by the Bohemian aristocratic Rosenberg family, Rožmberk obtained town rights and grew in wealth.
+In 1620, the town became property of Count Charles Bonaventure of Bucquoy.
+The Bucquoys owned the castle until 1945.

 Transport

 There are no railways or major roads passing through the municipal territory.
-A train stop called Rožmberk nad Vltavou is located about 3 km south of the town, on the from Lipno nad Vltavou to Dolní Dvořiště-Rybník, in the territory of Dolní Dvořiště.
+A train stop called Rožmberk nad Vltavou is located about 3 km south of the town, on the railway line from Lipno nad Vltavou to Dolní Dvořiště-Rybník, in the territory of Dolní Dvořiště.